bli0428/cs32_final_copy/README.md

 Before using the GUI, data must be input via the command-line using the command "map <db path>"

-IMPORTANT: the command "loadwords" is used to add all of the names in the database into AutoCorrect.
-If this command is not entered, the words will not be added and the GUI inputs will not have autocorrect.

 ### BROWSER
 Chrome.